Kaylam60/SLAM-Based-Robot/index.md

 ![constraint](assets/lab2/constraint.png)

 ### Gyroscope
 Next up was to implement the gyroscope.
-Unlike the accelerometer, teh gyroscope find the angular velocity.
+Unlike the accelerometer, the gyroscope measures the rate of angular change.
+Using the gyroscope is another way of getting the needed orientation data, without the risk of noise.
+The roll, pitch, and yaw can be calculated as in the code snippet below, where *dt* is the sampling frequency.

 ![gyro](assets/lab2/gyro.png)

+There is an underlying issue though.
+Due to how the gyroscope pitch, roll, and yaw are all calculated, there can be a drift from the actual data readings over time.
+Hence even with the constraint implementation I created earlier, there are some large outliers present in the plotted data.

 ![gyro_raw](assets/lab2/gyro_raw.png)

+To fix this issue, we were tasked with the implementation of a complimentary filter that would take both our pitch and roll values from both the gyroscope and the accelerometer to give more accurate data readings
 ![cf](assets/lab2/cf.png)

 ### Sample Data